Volkswagen Beetle: World War II and military production: 1938–1945

 During the war, the factory predominantly built the Kübelwagen (Type 82), the Schwimmwagen (Type 166) and numerous other light utility vehicles.
 These vehicles were derived mechanically from the Type 1 and used by the Wehrmacht.
 These vehicles, including several hundred Kommandeurswagen (Type 87), featured a Type 1 Beetle body mounted on the robust chassis of the four-wheel-drive Type 86 Kübelwagen prototype.
 The Kommandeurswagen included a portal axle, a Schwimmwagen drivetrain, wider fenders, and oversized Kronprinz all-terrain tyres, reminiscent of the later Baja Bugs.
 The production of the Kommandeurswagen persisted until 1944 when the production at the plant halted due to the extensive damage inflicted by the Allied air raids.
 Due to gasoline shortages late in the war, a few "Holzbrenner" (wood-burner) Beetles were built fueled with wood logs.

 The Porsche 64 (pictured in 1981) was largely derived from the Beetle.

-Planned for September 1939, Kraft durch Freude arranged an event to showcase Germany's Autobahn highway system and to promote the purported beginning of the production of the KdF-Wagen, involving a 1,500-kilometre (930 mi) journey from Berlin to Rome.
+Kraft durch Freude arranged an event for September 1939 to showcase Germany's Autobahn highway system and to promote the purported beginning of the production of the KdF-Wagen, involving a 1,500-kilometre (930 mi) journey from Berlin to Rome.
 Erwin Komenda supervised the development process, while Karl Froelich was responsible for creating official plans that they subsequently used to form a wooden scale model.
 The model was wind tunnel tested at Stuttgart University by Josef Mickl.
 Dubbed the "Berlin-Rome car", Porsche AG's engineers designed the Type 60 K 10, officially known as the Porsche 64.
-Although the engineers produced three vehicles, they never made it to the race due to the outbreak of war before the scheduled date; two of them disappeared during the conflict.
+Although the engineers produced three vehicles, they never made it to the race due to the outbreak of World War II before the scheduled date; two of them disappeared during the conflict.
 Austrian Otto Mathé acquired the third Berlin-Rome car and raced it throughout the 1950s, becoming the fastest in its class during the 1950 Alpine Cup.
 He continued to use it until his death in 1995.